cloudant-labs/location-tracker-nodejs/tutorial/tutorial.md

 }
 ```

-## Code Online with Bluemix and GitHub
+## Code Online with Bluemix and Git

 If you don't want to download and work locally, you can edit this app directly through your browser.
-Bluemix features its own development environment--an embedded instance of GitHub that lets you edit code, commit and push changes, then deploy.
+Bluemix features its own development environment--a web-based version of Git that lets you edit code, commit and push changes, then deploy.
 This is a fast way to play with code, see changes in action, and share your project.
-In Bluemix, open your app and click the *Edit Code* button.
+In Bluemix, open your app and click the **Edit Code** button.
+(If you don't see this button, click the **Add Git** button to create the Git repository.)

 ## Run Locally